geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

 shown in :numref:`Positive_magnetic_pole`.

-The same phenomenon is happening at the bottom of the pipe but there the charge is :math:`-Q`.
+The same phenomenon is happening at the bottom of the pipe but there the charge is positive and the magnetic fields are those given in equation :eq:`B_from_Q` and shown in :numref:`Positive_magnetic_pole`.
 At the surface the magnetic field is the sum of fields due to the two charges, but if the pipe is very long, then the contribution from the bottom of the pipe becomes negligible.
-The resultant observed field is effectively that due to a monopole, or point charge, of strength :math:`Q`.
+The resultant observed field is effectively that due to a monopole, or point charge, :math:`-Q`.
 This handy simplification often arises in practise.

 The equation :eq:`B_from_Q` provides the anomalous magnetic field due to a charge of